Where the stories

 The trolls of Strandir

 In Gilsfjörður there was a married troll couple that dug very hard and threw the rocks onto the fjord and this is the reason why we have so many islands in Breiðafjörður.
-Digging from the other direction, towards the couple from the other side was a trollwoman who had a large bull to assist her.
-She loaded the rocks onto the mountains.
+Digging from the other direction, towards the couple, was a trollwoman who had a large bull to assist her.
+She carried the rocks into the mountains.

 Watch a video about Selkolla